MinaProtocol/coda-automation/README.md

   Other Platforms: https://www.terraform.io/downloads.html
 - You have Kubectl configured for the GKE cluster of your choice: https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl
-  TL;DR: ` gcloud container clusters get-credentials -region us-east1 coda-infra-east`
+  TL;DR: ` gcloud container clusters get-credentials --region us-east1 coda-infra-east`
+- You have the following python packages availible: docker, inflect, click, natsort.
+  TL;DR: `pip3 install docker inflect click natsort`

 # What is a Testnet